andres-erbsen/dename-writeup/dename.md

 to the software about the user they wish to communicate with is the recipient's hand-picked username.
 All security-specific details can be handled behind the scenes.
-This model is even simpler than Pond's and OTR's, and is likely to be already familiar to a large fraction of the users, for example from email or Twitter.
+This model is even simpler than Pond's and OTR's, and is likely to be already familiar to a large fraction of users, for example from email or Twitter.

 Modifying Pond to
-work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations. the two `ssh` wrapper scripts are 2 lines each and the `gpg` wrapper is 15 lines.
+work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations.
+The two `ssh` wrapper scripts are 2 lines each and the `gpg` wrapper is 15 lines.
 Pond requires each pair of users to establish a shared secret before they can use Pond to communicate with each other.
 The Pond User Guide